chloerei/material-ui/site/introduction.md

 ## Material Design

-Material UI is based on Material Design, which is a well-designed design specification applicable to a variety of devices.
+Material UI is based on Material Design, which is a well-designed design specification applicable for multiple devices.

 You can read the Material Design specifications here: https://material.io/ .

+Current Material UI follows Material Design V3.

 ## CSS